Robots, Devices & Interfaces

 Operator Control Unit

-In our group we have built a custom teleoperation operator control unit, and made haptic devices to provide feedback to the operator and tackle challenges identified in various field experiments (attitude, traction, and traversability awareness).
+Our group also developed a custom Teleoperation Operator Control Unit, together with haptic devices that provide feedback to the operator and tackle challenges identified in various field experiments, such as attitude, traction, and traversability awareness.

-Photograph credits: Photograph taken by Gonçalo Gouveia from Instituto Superior Técnico – MDN
+Photo taken by Gonçalo Gouveia (Instituto Superior Técnico – MDN)

 Haptic devices